cournape/audiolab/README.txt

-pyaudiolab: a small toolbox to read, write and play audio to and from numpy arrays.
+audiolab: a small toolbox to read, write and play audio to and from numpy arrays.

-pyaudiolab provides two API:
+audiolab provides two API:
     - one similar to matlab: this gives you wavread/wavwrite/auread/auwrite functions similar to matlab's ones.
     - a more complete API, which can be used to read, write to many audio files